 Margaret Foti, PhD, MD (hc), is the chief executive officer of the American Association for Cancer Research (AACR), the first and largest cancer research organization in the world.
-Under her visionary leadership, membership has grown from about 3,000 members to over 47,000 in 127 countries and territories, and the AACR’s portfolio of peer-reviewed scientific journals has increased from one to nine.
+Under her visionary leadership, membership has grown from about 3,000 members to over 54,000 in 130 countries and territories, and the AACR’s portfolio of peer-reviewed scientific journals has increased from one to ten.

 After beginning her AACR career in an editorial position with the journal Cancer Research, Foti progressed through several key editorial and management roles in scientific publishing to become chief executive officer.
-She launched eight major peer-reviewed scientific journals: Blood Cancer Discovery; Cancer Discovery; Cancer Epidemiology, Biomarkers & Prevention; Cancer Prevention Research; Cancer Immunology Research; Clinical Cancer Research; Molecular Cancer Research; and Molecular Cancer Therapeutics.
+She launched nine additional major peer-reviewed scientific journals: Blood Cancer Discovery; Cancer Discovery; Cancer Epidemiology, Biomarkers & Prevention; Cancer Immunology Research; Cancer Prevention Research; Cancer Research Communications; Clinical Cancer Research; Molecular Cancer Research; and Molecular Cancer Therapeutics.
 She also helped launch Cancer Today, a magazine for cancer patients, survivors, and their families and caregivers, as well as Leading Discoveries, a publication that highlights AACR members, programs, and philanthropic initiatives.

 A graduate of Temple University, Foti is one of the most influential voices in advancing the field of cancer research, both in the United States and abroad.
 She was elected president of three professional societies in scholarly publishing and in cancer research.
 She has also served as a board member, committee member, and consultant to a number of other nonprofit organizations.
 There is a legacy of young women, minority scientists, and investigators-in-training whose careers have been advanced as a result of her mentorship and support.